Say Goodbye to Self-Improvement

 If you’ve been pushing, forcing, or should-ing yourself to feel different, these guided exercises offer something different.

-Discover a gentle process that doesn’t require any fixing to feel better.
-These guided exercises will help you…
+Here, you’ll discover a gentle process that doesn’t require fixing yourself or overriding your feelings— to feel better.

 Trust yourself and value your feelings